Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Case Studies

+\fname achieved twice as the performance of original Pigasus due to increased amount of parallelization.
+We used 16 string matching engines inside each \name, as opposed to $32$ in the original Pigasus's design.
+But we have 8 \names within our FPGA, that makes our system 4~times more parallel.
+Table~\ref{table:pigasus_utilization} shows the resource utilization for this integration.
+As a point of comparison and benefits from using URAM memories, These 8 \names are placed within 2/3rd of our FPGA which in total has a similar capacity to their FPGA.

+Considering that there were 8 \names and within each \name the accelerators could potentially process 16~Bytes per cycle, the maximum rate for this computation at clock frequency of 250~MHz would be 256~Gbps.
+This is more than the target 200~Gbps performance, and hence not a bottleneck.
+However, as observed in Figure~\ref{fig:pigasus_rate} the 200~Gbps is not achievable in many packet sizes.
+This results are also lower than the throughput of the packet distribution system, as shown in Section~\ref{sec:eval}, indicating that packet distribution is not the bottleneck either.
+Indeed the software running on the slow RISC-V cores is setting the limit for small packet sizes.

+Based on the measured packet rate, we can compute the number of cycles spent per packet, depicted in Figure~\ref{fig:pigasus_cycles}.
+When no reordering is performed in the software (HW reorder line), the cycles spent per packet is 60.2 for the small packets.
+When we checked the simulation results for the same packet size and the same C-code, we observed that it takes 61 cycles for safe TCP packets, 59 cycles for safe UDP packets, and 82 cycles for attack traffic (the full code can be found in Appendix~\ref{app:pigasus}).
+Therefore, on average, for 1\% attack rate and a small portion of total packets being UDP, the measured results matches our simulation.

+For hardware reordering, the software only runs the parsing and accelerator management, which could be fully parallelized with the Pigasus accelerator, therefore even for packet size 1024~Bytes which requires 61 cycles for Pigasus to process the payload, the simulation results were still 61 cycles, and only at 2048~Bytes did the Pigasus runtime become the bottleneck.
+That being said, for packet sizes 800 and above the maximum packet rate at 200~Gbps is bottleneck, not the software on RISC-V core.

+For software reordering, the software needs to also handle the flow state table, resulting in more cycles spent per packet.
+The average cycles per packet starts from 138.4 cycles at 64~Bytes, and slightly rises until 1500~Bytes, where the line rate becomes the bottleneck and measurements do not reflect the software overhead anymore.
+This increase is due to less overlapping opportunity for the management software and the hardware accelerator, as starting off the Pigasus accelerator is dependent on the flow state table read results in software.
+For the software reordering case, the simulation results were not as consistent as before, but they were around the measured average value.
+To get a proper value it required potentially simulation of thousands of packets, which is not practical.

-It is worth noting that these results were achieved after we obtained a 30\% improvement in packet rate by adjusting the order of members in an struct, and also applying a bug fix from the latest RISC-V GCC which was not available on the Arch Linux repositories.
-This suggests that there is room for compiler improvements, and also careful design of software is very important to achieve high performance in Shire.
+Additionally, during these experiments we learnt that careful software design and compiler efficiency plays a critical role to achieve high performance in \fname.
+For instance, for the implementation with hardware reordering, we obtained a 30\% improvement in packet rate by adjusting the order of members in a struct, and also applying a bug fix from the latest RISC-V GCC which was not available on the Arch Linux repository version at the time.